If you wish to make a Subject Access Request, please click here for a step-by-step guide.

 Our staff and clinical support clerks have access to this information, and may share and discuss relevant information about you or the child with each other.
 This includes our nurses, doctors, therapists, administrators and family support teams.
 This is to allow us to provide the best care and support to the child and wider family.
 On occasions, this information may include health and social care students or trainees who are working in our team.

 We often need to share relevant information about the child’s medical records with health or social care professionals in other settings who are directly involved in their care.
 For example, we may need to share information with GP’s, hospital teams, ambulance staff or social care services.
 Where we do this, it will only be for medical and care purposes, and where they have a genuine need for it (or if we are under a legal obligation to do so).
-You can choose whether you agree to us doing this, and you can change your preferences at any time by contacting us using the details in this policy, and we will respect this.
+You can choose whether you agree to us doing this, and you can change your preferences at any time by contacting us using the details in this policy, and we will fully respect this.
 However, please note that we can only do this where we are not prohibited from doing so by any legal obligation, and this may affect the child’s care (although we will discuss this with you if this applies).
 Likewise, sometimes disclosure may be justified in the public interest, with this decision made by the Director of Care.